krishnakalyan3/MixtureOfExperts/README.md

 ![Data Set](plots/data_used.png)

 ## Results for CIFAR10
 We consider Uniform CNN split as our baseline since since each expert gets 1/10 of the data.
-Uniform CNN as out gold standard as all expoers get all the data
+Uniform CNN as our gold standard as all expoers get all the data
 .
 Our MOE do suprising well on our data set even when these expert only recieve 1/10 of the data.

 ![Cifar 10](plots/cifar10.png)